Handling incomplete outcomes and covariates in cluster-randomized trials: doubly-robust estimation, efficiency considerations, and sensitivity analysis: Sensitivity analyses for missing data assumptions

 \section{Sensitivity analyses for missing data assumptions}

-In order to estimate $\Delta$, we have made structural assumptions to deal with the sampling procedure and missingness in outcomes.
-However, these assumptions may not hold in practice.
-For example, enrolled individuals may present a larger treatment effect because they represent specific population subgroups.
-Among the enrolled individuals, outcomes can also be missing not at random; that is, missingness depends on outcome values and unobserved covariates.
+To estimate $\Delta$, we have made structural assumptions to deal with the sampling procedure and missingness in outcomes.
+However, these assumptions may not hold under selection bias and outcome MNAR.
 To evaluate such effects, we study the bias of our proposed estimators without putting any constraint on the sampling or missing data mechanism.
-To simplify the discussion and present a relatively clean result, we assume $N_i$ is observed, $E_{ij}$ is a pre-randomization variable, and all individual-level data in a cluster are identically distributed; these assumptions are formally presented in Proposition~\ref{prop:5} below.
+To present a relatively clean result, we assume $N_i$ is observed and $E_{ij}$ is a pre-randomization variable included in $\bB_{ij}$.
+Proposition~\ref{prop:5} quantifies the asymptotic bias of the doubly-robust estimator.